 Many times dog aggression is a result of owner irresponsibility.
 Taking the time to properly train a dog is simply beyond some people and over time the problem of aggression grows.
 A “ruckus” can also cause a dog to attack.
 Screaming, running, or a crowd of people can trigger a dog’s insecurities.
 Some breeds simply have a higher prey drive and are more prone to biting.
 The breed of dog also needs to match the personality type of the owner for the best results.
 A dog that requires a lot of activity and is owned by someone who is sedentary will only make the dog anxious.
 Exercise is an important part of having a stable happy dog.

-What is it in some dogs that makes them so aggressive.
+What is it in some dogs that makes them so aggressive?
 Or, are we as a society, wrong?
 Do pit bulls or rottweilers simply get more media coverage when they attack because it’s newsworthy to show the animal as a monster.
 Eliciting fear brings in ratings, right?
 Would anyone even pay attention if a Labrador retriever injured someone?
 Many dog experts say the pit bull is merely the flavor of the month.
-In the 80’s it was the dreaded Doberman, 90’s were the raging rottweiler and now, it’s the savage pit bull.
+In the 80’s it was the dreaded Doberman, ’90s were the raging rottweiler and now, it’s the savage pit bull.
 One thing is for sure.
 Owner responsibility is missing in many of these cases.
-Large breed dog owners have a duty to keep the public and their pet safe.
+Large breed dog owners have a duty to keep the public and their pets safe.
 Greater care is required when you have a guard dog or large breed animal that can cause harm to others.

 If You Are Attacked

-Suffering a dog attack is a traumatic experience.
+Suffering from a dog attack is a traumatic experience.
 The lasting effects go far beyond the physical wounds – which can be very serious.
 Someone attacked by a dog tends to suffer a type of PTSS — post-traumatic stress syndrome and a lifelong fear of dogs.
 Even going for a walk can become impossible because of the fear of another attack.

 If You Own the Dog

 Keep your dog leashed at all times and make sure your property can securely keep your dog from getting out.
 High fences, locked gates and leashes can help make sure you don’t cause injury to someone else.
-Plenty of exercise will keep your large dog from getting too anxious.
+Plenty of exercises will keep your large dog from getting too anxious.
 If you think your dog has aggression issues be sure to get professional help.
 A trainer can help you identify what sets your dog off so you can avoid it in the future and help your pet become more stable.

 Homeowner Insurance Issues